firehydrant/terraform-provider-firehydrant/docs/resources/escalation_policy.md

 * `team_id` - (Required) The ID of the team to associate the escalation policy with.
 * `step` - (Required) A block to define a step in the escalation policy. (a minimum of one is required)
 * `handoff_step` - (Optional) A block to define a handoff step in the escalation policy.
+* `default` - (Optional) Set this to `true` to mark this as the default escalation policy for this team.
+* `repetitions` - (Required) The number of times to repeat the escalation policy.
+Defaults to 0.

 The `step` block supports: